 In an effort to ease the financial burdens facing new attorneys working in public interest positions, some public interest employers establish loan repayment assistance programs for their employees.
-A survey by the National Association of Law Placement to approximately 4,500 civil legal services, public defender, local prosecuting attorney, attorneys general and public interest employers finds that:

 On August 14, 2008, President Bush signed H.R.
 4137, now P.L.
 110-315 – The Higher Education Reauthorization and College Opportunity Act of 2008.
 Although funds are authorized for each program, Congress will now have to make appropriations to fund these programs.